molo17inc/gluesync-bootstrapper/README.md

 # Gluesync Bootstrapper

-Gluesync Bootstrapper is a powerful data synchronization tool that enables seamless data replication between different database systems.
-It supports real-time change tracking and customizable data transformation rules.
+Gluesync Bootstrapper is a configuration tool for setting up database schema mappings between source and target systems.
+It allows you to define table structures, column mappings, and connection properties using YAML configuration files, enabling precise control over how data is transferred and transformed across different database systems.

 ## Features